 If you want a measure of how thoroughly the organism has dropped out of sight in today’s evolutionary theory, Dennett’s account offers it.
 Apparently it did not even occur to him to ask, not about an intelligent Designer, but about organisms themselves, whose powers of directive development, physiology, and behavior, displayed right before our eyes, constitute their entire life story.
 The question, still ignored today, is how the organism’s living activity participates, out of its own purposive, cognitive, and intentional nature, in the broader intentional coherence displayed so clearly in evolving populations.

-To be as unambiguous as possible: the question here is not about an external designer, but about a purposiveness inherent in populations of organisms analogous to the purposiveness we see playing through the many more or less independent cells within an individual body.
+To be as unambiguous as possible: the question here is not about an external designer, but about a purposiveness inherent in populations of organisms analogous to the purposiveness we see playing through the many more or less independent cells within a developing individual body.
 And the question is hardly out of bounds, given biologists’ apparent agreement that “there are no sure marks of natural, as opposed to artificial, selection”.
 One wonders how it is that the idea of meaningfully directive evolution has been so scorned if in fact all biological processes we can observe are irreducibly directive, and if we have no ready means for distinguishing a non-directive evolution from a directive evolution — or even from an artificially directive evolution.

 The wisely purposive lives of organisms — their striving for life and survival, the intricate wonders of their capacity to reproduce, their masterful ability to gather and organize a unified, workable inheritance for their offspring — these “miracles” of directive activity (in terms of which, as we saw in Chapter 16, natural selection is defined) are so thoroughly imprinted upon our experience that not even an entrenched scientific materialism can dislodge them as implicit assumptions of our evolutionary theorizing.